-Since its foundation in 1984, the Raoul Wallenberg Institute of Human Rights and Humanitarian Law has systematically built up a research library in Lund, focusing on public international law in general and human rights law and humanitarian law in particular.
-The collection, which consists of approximately 30,000 titles, including a large number of periodicals, forms not only the leading human rights library in Sweden, but is also generally considered to be among the top five human rights libraries in Europe.
+Since its foundation in 1984, the Raoul Wallenberg Institute of Human Rights and Humanitarian Law has systematically built up a research library in Lund.
+The library focus on public international law in general and human rights law and humanitarian law in particular.
+The collection, which consists of approximately 30,000 titles includes a large number of periodicals.
+It forms not only the leading human rights library in Sweden, but is also generally considered to be among the top five human rights libraries in Europe.

-The collections are registered in LIBRIS – the Swedish national catalogue system – used by all major academic institutions in the country and also in Lovisa, the Lund University Libraries catalogue.
+The collections are registered in Libris, the Swedish national catalogue system, and in Lovisa, the Lund University Libraries catalogue.
 Inter-library loans are offered to other libraries and the service is much appreciated since many books are unique and cannot be found elsewhere.

-- The library has in collaboration with the Department for International Programmes conducted trainings for librarians and IT-specialists in various topics related to modern libraries: concept of open access and open source, mastering web searching, providing ICT tools such as website, blogs, wikis, enabling multi-faceted communication and information dissemination as well as traditional skills needed for librarians such as cataloguing and classification using international standards.
-During 2011 the library carried out a training for librarians from Palestine, Lebanon, Jordan, Algeria and Morocco.
+The library has in collaboration with the Department for International Programmes conducted trainings for librarians and IT-specialists in various topics related to modern libraries including concept of open access and open source, web searching, provision of ICT tools such as websites, blogs, wikis, enabling multi-faceted communication and information dissemination as well as other skills needed for librarians.